skienzmatishun/rippreport/content/p/absolute-power/index.md

 ---
-title: "ABSOLUTE POWER"
+title: ABSOLUTE POWER
 date: 2020-08-28
-thumbnail: "img/absolute-power.png"
+thumbnail: img/absolute-power.png
 categories:
 - freaky-friday
 tags:
 - burrell
 - catalyst
 - city-attorney
 - election
 - jack-burrell
 - mayor-sullivan
 - sullivan
 authors:
 - admin
+alttags: "Skeleton reaching for a suit on a hanger behind open doors, symbolizing corruption and loss of power in Fairhope politics"
 ---
 > Power corrupts absolute power corrupts absolutely

 Between 1837 and 1869, he was known as Sir John Dalberg-Acton, 8th Baronet.
 He is perhaps best known for the remark, "Power tends to corrupt, and absolute power corrupts absolutely."